Can the pegan diet combine the benefits of eating paleo and vegan? We explain the details of this new diet here – and whether it’s healthy.

 Advocates of a paleo or pegan diet claim that grains and pulses (as well as dairy) contribute to natural inflammatory processes in the human body, and should therefore be avoided.
 There is little scientific evidence for this.
 If you’re not allergic to them, pulses and whole grains are actually very good for you.
 They contain – just for example – large amounts of fiber, vegan proteins, and numerous vitamins and minerals.
 That’s one key difference between vegan and paleo: Vegan dishes often rely on grains and pulses to fill you up.

-Bear in mind: Be it vegan, paleo, or pegan: You should always take care to eat a balanced diet and get plenty of exercise.
+Bear in mind: Be it vegan, paleo, or pegan: You should always take care to eat a balanced diet and get plenty of exercises.
 This will help you lead a healthier lifestyle overall, instead of just losing a few quick pounds.
-You can find out here why losing weight naturally is a good idea.
+You can find out here why losing weight naturally is a good idea.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?